kazutomi/xiphqt/rhea/src/com/meviatronic/zeus/pollux/README.txt

  	- higher degree of content adaptive IDCT on non SIMD architectures.
  	- higher degree of content adaptive edge detection and deblock filtering.
  	- sparseDC mode.
- 	  Dr. m. m.
-Timothy B. Terriberry pointed out, that there is a separation of the MC from the DCT in developing for a future reference decoder version, which even avoids such a special sparseDC mode with the same amount of reducing the calculation amount.
+ 	  Timothy B. Terriberry, Ph.D. pointed out, that there is a separation of the MC from the DCT in developing for a future reference decoder version, which even avoids such a special sparseDC mode with the same amount of reducing the calculation amount.